-The information here is focused on the Content Fragment Core Component, as available in the Content Fragment Updates and Content Services Feature Pack.
+The information here is focused on the Content Fragment Core Component, as available in the Content Fragment Updates and Content Services Feature Pack and its dependencies.

 However, the functionality is available for all components in release 1.1.0 of the Core Components.